Freight Shipping from Oklahoma City to Indianapolis

 How much does it cost to ship freight from Oklahoma City to Indianapolis?

-Full truckload (FTL) rates from Oklahoma City, OK to Indianapolis, IN currently range from $1,924-$2,372 for a standard dry van load over the 895-mile route.
+Full truckload (FTL) rates from Oklahoma City, OK to Indianapolis, IN currently range $1,924-$2,372 (roughly $2.17-$2.66 per mile over 895 miles).
 LTL shipments typically cost $692-$1,161 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Oklahoma City to Indianapolis?

-Standard FTL transit from Oklahoma City to Indianapolis is approximately 16 hrs by truck over 895 miles.
+Standard FTL transit from Oklahoma City to Indianapolis is approximately 16 hrs by truck over 895 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via BNSF Oklahoma City Intermodal to CSX Avon Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Oklahoma City to Indianapolis freight?